devops-cohort/jelle/README.md

 This application is designed to allow users to log recently caught pokemon and their attributes (ie movesets) with the intention of using these pokemon to form teams.

-The many to many relationship between poses and routines is working, where poses can be added and removed from routines.

 <a name="architecture"></a>
 ## Architecture
 <a name="erd"></a>